rg993/pair_prog/lib/MCS_example_recipe.md

             │ owns a list of
             ▼
 ┌─────────────────────────┐
-│ Track(title, artist)    │
+│ Tyre.                   │
 │                         │
-│ - title                 │
+│ - position              │
-│ - artist                │
+│ - pressure, tread depth │
 │ - format()              │
 │   => "TITLE by ARTIST"  │
 └─────────────────────────┘